March into the Magic of St. Patrick’s Day

 On January 25th at Five Points Public House in Utica for the highly anticipated announcement of the Grand Marshal Thomas Douglas Powers, Jr. took place.
 He will lead us in the third-largest St. Patrick’s Day Parade in New York State!

-Step into the heart of tradition at the Irish Cultural Center on March 8th for the legendary “Passing of the Shillelagh!”
-This spirited celebration honors the legacy of past Grand Marshals as they pass the torch to the newest inductee.
-Delight in a feast of food and drink, with the soulful sounds of bagpipes and live music filling the air.
-But the festivities don’t end there—stick around for a rollicking after party in the pub, where the spirit of camaraderie flows as freely as the pints!
-Don’t miss this unforgettable evening of revelry and tradition!
+We stepped into the heart of tradition at the Irish Cultural Center on March 8th for the legendary “Passing of the Shillelagh!”
+This spirited celebration honored the legacy of past Grand Marshals as they passed the torch to the newest inductee.
+Delight in a feast of food and drink, with the soulful sounds of bagpipes and live music filled the air.
+But the festivities didn’t end there—we all attended the rollicking after party in the pub, where the spirit of camaraderie flowed as freely as the pints!

-Event presented by Country Suburban & Sons Heating Air Conditioning once again.
+Event was presented by Country Suburban & Sons Heating Air Conditioning once again.

 Supporting Sponsor: Bossone’s Sausage & Meat Co. – Utica’s Pork Store.

-Join us March 11 at a time to be announced for the Annual Shamrock Laying Ceremony, a special tribute to John C. Devereux, Utica’s first Grand Marshal and one of the city’s founding fathers.
-Held at his grave in St. Agnes Cemetery on Mohawk Street, this ceremony honors Devereux’s legacy and his homage to Ireland by replicating the gesture he made 200 years ago, when he wore a shamrock in his buttonhole while leading the very first St. Patrick’s Day Parade.
+The Annual Shamrock Laying Ceremony, a special tribute to John C. Devereux, Utica’s first Grand Marshal and one of the city’s founding fathers is held at his grave in St. Agnes Cemetery on Mohawk Street.
+This ceremony honors Devereux’s legacy and his homage to Ireland by replicating the gesture he made 200 years ago, when he wore a shamrock in his buttonhole while leading the very first St. Patrick’s Day Parade.
 The tradition began after locals with proud Irish heritage embarked on a quest to locate his final resting place, and it has since become a cherished part of our pre-parade celebrations.
-Join us as we pay homage to Devereux, his deep connection to the Irish community, and the vibrant history of Utica’s St. Patrick’s Day Parade.
+We pay homage to Devereux, his deep connection to the Irish community, and the vibrant history of Utica’s St. Patrick’s Day Parade.

-On Wednesday, March 12, at high noon, we gather at Utica City Hall, a place that holds the heart of our community.
-In a ceremony rich with tradition, we bless the flag of Ireland, honoring its legacy and significance.
-With great reverence, we raise it high above our city, a symbol of our deep connection to Irish Heritage that stands strong today.
-Join us as we come together in this meaningful moment of celebration.
+We gathered at Utica City Hall, a place that holds the heart of our community with a ceremony rich with tradition.
+We blessed the flag of Ireland, honoring its legacy and significance.
+With great reverence, the flag went up high above our city, a symbol of our deep connection to Irish Heritage that stands strong today.

-How would we ever find our way down the parade without our iconic green line?
-The newly appointed Shillelagh-yielding Grand Marshal takes the honor of marking the path for us, painting the way the Friday before the big day!
-And 2024?
-That year’s line painting was the biggest and boldest one yet—setting the stage for an unforgettable march!
-Be there: High noon, March 14th right in front of The Stanley Theatre.
+How would we have found our way down the parade without our iconic green line?
+The newly appointed Shillelagh-yielding Grand Marshal marked the path for us, painting the way.
+2025?
+The line painting was the biggest and boldest one yet—setting the stage for an unforgettable march!

 On the sacred eve before the parade, we come together in reverent unity to honor the patron saint of Ireland, St. Patrick, at the hallowed altar of St. Joseph St. Patrick Church.
-On March 14th, 7 PM, we gather as one faithful community, lifting our hearts in prayer and thanksgiving, seeking the saint’s blessings for the journey ahead.
+We gather as one faithful community, lifting our hearts in prayer and thanksgiving, seeking the saint’s blessings for the journey ahead.
 This gathering is a divine necessity to the festivities, a reminder of the deep spiritual roots that guide us as we march in His honor.
 Join us for this sacred moment of devotion and grace, as we seek His intercession and protection.

-On March 15th at 10 AM, our beloved parade will step off from Oneida Square, winding its way through the heart of Utica and culminating with a celebratory left turn onto Columbia Street.
-Join us, along with thousands of friends, as we come together to celebrate the vibrant Irish culture that holds a special place in our cherished city of Utica.
-It’s a day to honor tradition, community, and the spirit of Ireland that runs deep within us all.
+On March 15th at 10 AM, our beloved parade stepped off from Oneida Square, winding its way through the heart of Utica and culminating with weather and crowds that AMAZED US!
+With thousands of friends, we came together to celebrate the vibrant Irish culture that holds a special place in our cherished city of Utica.
+It’s was day to honor tradition, community, and the spirit of Ireland ran deep within us all.

 LIVE IRISH MUSIC ALERT!
 WE ARE GOING TO PARTY LIKE IT IS STILL ST. PATRICK’S DAY!